Radiography School 2018-2019 Student Handbook

 To graduate from the UA Radiography program the following minimum graduation requirements are mandated:

-TUITION & FEES - all paid in full before a diploma will be issued
+TUITION paid in full before a diploma is issued

 * All of the ARRT mandatory & elective examinations must be completed before the Program Director can sign off on the Student Radiographer’s ARRT registry certification application.
 Student Radiographers who have not completed their mandatory and elective examinations before the final semester of the program will not be scheduled into any advanced modalities rotations.
 A Student Radiographer who fails to complete all graduation requirements by the date of the graduation ceremony will remain in the program until all requirements have been met.
 However, this will also postpone the student’s graduation from the UA as well.